How to Become a Physical Therapist: A Helpful Guide to a Rewarding Career

 What is the average salary of a physical therapist?

 According to the U.S. Bureau of Labor Statistics, the median salary for physical therapists in the United States is $99,710.
-Within the industry itself, some of the highest-paying settings when becoming a physical therapist include the following:
+Some of the highest-paying settings include:

 - Nursing care facilities